Opportunities for mobile security with AI & Agents

 Tencent recently published a paper titled “AppAgent: Multimodal Agents as Smartphone User” that uses LLM model to intelligently navigate mobile UI screens and perform various actions.
 This includes filling forms, intelligence (human-like) navigation, taking actions like sending an email, watching a video, etc. It works by taking a screenshot of a given UI screen and understand the different components (Text fields, buttons, etc) displayed.
 Once completed, it takes actions (tap, swipe, etc)

-A few years back we were trying to analyze an application to scan apps for security vulnerabilities dynamically.
-This required an agent to drive the application dynamically using dummy tools like monkey 🤦 but a new era is upon us.
+A few years back, I was trying to analyze an application to scan apps for security vulnerabilities dynamically.
+This required an agent to drive the application autonomously using dummy tools like monkey 🤦 but a new era is upon us.
 See the video below

 SOC Automation